jgbreezer/use-open-browser/README.md

 * /usr/share/applications/use-open-browser.desktop
 * /usr/bin/use-open-browser

+Then use the regular "default applications" setting (the "Details" item in "All Settings" in Ubuntu with Unity, ie. 12.10 onwards, the 2nd item down on the left - typing "details" into the unity search bar will find it) to change your default browser to "Use Active Web Browser".

 CONFIGURE
 ---------
 Local config file in your $HOME will override any in /etc, it tries to source the following config scripts (ie must be in 'sh' style NAME=value format, one name per line is best):